piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 - VPNSITE PREFIX : This prefix will be prepended to each of the resources regarding the VPN Branch connecting into Virtual WAN.
 - VPNSITE PUBLIC IP ADDRESS : This is the public IP address of the FortiGate device connecting into Virtual WAN.

-Details about Fortigate Azure Virtual WAN converter are provided [here](https://github.com/piotr-nwt/Github/tree/master/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN#post-deployment)
+Details about post deployment and Fortigate Azure Virtual WAN converter are provided [here](https://github.com/piotr-nwt/Github/tree/master/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN#post-deployment)

 #### Azure Portal